Majdal Shams: Ottoman period

-French Mandate and Independent Syria
+French Mandate for Syria and independent Syria

+1925 Great Syrian Revolt

 Majdal Shams played a significant role in the Great Syrian Revolt of 1925–1927.
-In October 1925, a few months after Syrian Druze had begun fighting French forces in the nearby province of Jabal al-Duruz, a group of the town's Druze residents looted local Christian property.
+In October 1925, a few months after Syrian Druze had begun fighting French forces in the nearby province of Jabal al-Druze, a group of the town's Druze residents looted local Christian property.
 Mandate authorities sent troops to restore order, and community leaders contacted the central command of the revolt for assistance defending the town against the French.
 In response, rebel leader Zaid al-Atrash (brother of Sultan al-Atrash) led a force of 1,000 men to Majdal Shams.
 Zaid al-Atrash drove French troops from the area and established a rebel garrison in Majdal Shams to guard the road between Damascus and Marjayoun.
 The garrison housed up to 10,000 rebels until April 1926, when French forces launched a renewed attack on the town.
 During the assault, French soldiers destroyed much of Majdal Shams and killed approximately 80 residents of the town.

+1928–1945

 Beginning in the 1930s, Majdal Shams residents and community leaders became involved in political developments in nearby Mandatory Palestine.
-During the 1936–39 Arab revolt in Palestine, traditional leader Assad Kanj Abu Salah proposed forming a local militia to assist the rebels.
+During the 1936–1939 Arab revolt in Palestine, traditional leader Assad Kanj Abu Salah proposed forming a local militia to assist the rebels.
 The plan did not come to fruition; according to conflicting accounts, the militia never formed, or engaged in only a single symbolic attack on the Syria-Palestine border.

+Syrian state (1945–1967)

 During the 1948 Arab–Israeli War, Abu Salah's son Sultan formed a militia of 300 local men.
-The militia offered to serve as paid mercenaries for Zionist forces, but later volunteered with Palestinian and Arab forces.
+The militia offered to serve as paid mercenaries for Jewish forces, but later volunteered with Palestinian and Arab forces.

-Majdal Shams was integrated into economic networks that extended into Lebanon and other parts of Syria.
+Majdal Shams was integrated into economic networks that extended into both other parts of Syria, and Lebanon.
 The town traded local grapes for olives grown in Fiq, 50 kilometers to the south.
-Men from Majdal Shams harvested cedar wood in Lebanon, which they manufactured into plows and sold in as-Suwayda.
+Men from Majdal Shams harvested cedar wood in Lebanon, which they manufactured into plows and sold in Suwayda.
 In the 1950s, some local residents travelled to Lebanon to work in construction.

 Residents of Majdal Shams received access to Syrian state services.
 By the 1960s, there was a public elementary school in Majdal Shams.
 Residents attended the regional high school and registered marriages at the court in Quneitra.
 These institutions served to integrate the community into the broader region and state.